hxwwong/capstone-legal/README.md

 Through running a Google Cloud Engine instance, we utilize Docker and Apache Airflow to deploy an ETL pipeline which scrapes and aggregates data from different websites, legal journals, and publications to generate an NLP-ready database for the public.

-This is a capstone project made by Hans Xavier W. Wongfor Sprint 4 of Cohort 1 of the Data Engineering Bootcamp.
+This is a capstone project made by Hans Xavier W. Wong for Sprint 4 of Cohort 1 of the Data Engineering Bootcamp.

 # Setup